CodeFirstGirls/MLA-pilot/s5-design-choices-activity-3/README.md

 This guide will help you set up a basic testing environment for JavaScript using Jest, a delightful JavaScript Testing Framework with a focus on simplicity.

-## Step 1: Initialize Your Project
+## Step 1: Initialise Your Project

 First, create a new directory for your project and navigate into it: